 Tap For Ingredients

-Take the leftover herb bunches and stuff them inside the belly cavity of the fish, then slice up one of the zested lemons and stuff these slices in there as well.
-Bake the fish in your screaming hot oven for 15 minutes, then turn the temperature down to 180ºC/350ºF/gas 4 and cook for another 30 minutes.
+Bake the fish in the screaming hot oven for 15 minutes, then turn the temperature down to 180ºC/350ºF/gas 4 and cook for a further 30 minutes.

-To check the fish is cooked, take a clean skewer and push it into the deepest part of the fish, just behind the head.
-Count to 10, then carefully take the skewer out and hold it against your top lip.
-If it’s nice and warm, the fish is cooked.
-Squeeze the juice of your remaining lemon over the top, drizzle with a little extra virgin olive oil and serve.
-Delicious.
+To check if the fish is cooked, take a clean skewer and push it into the deepest part of the fish, just behind the head.
+Count to 10, then carefully take the skewer out and hold it against your top lip –if it’s nice and warm, the fish is cooked.